HealthCatalyst/healthcareai-py/README.rst

  - Using Windows
      - If you haven't, install 64-bit Python 3.5 via `the Anaconda distribution`_
      .. _the Anaconda distribution: https://www.continuum.io/downloads
-     - Open the terminal (ie git bash, if using Windows)
+     - Open the terminal (i.e., CMD or PowerShell, if using Windows)
      - run ``conda install pyodbc``
      - To install the latest release, run